 Welcome to the Garden!

-Carpenter Park Community Garden is a communal, Town-managed space that offers raised beds for individual rental as well as public education beds for groups and volunteers.
-We invite renters to grow whatever they like, so the garden boasts a diversity of veggies, fruits, and flowers throughout the year.
-We also maintain a row of native plants in the border surrounding the garden to support native pollinators, which provide numerous benefits and can increase food yield in the garden.
+Carpenter Park Community Garden is a communal space managed by the Town of Cary that offers raised garden beds for annual rental as well as public education garden beds for groups and volunteers.
+Gardeners are allowed to grow whatever they like, and the garden boasts diverse veggies, fruits, and flowers throughout the year.
+We also maintain native plant habitat in the border surrounding the garden to support pollinators that provide numerous ecological benefits including increased produce yields in the garden.

-Volunteers are needed to help us build, plant, and maintain our educational and ornamental garden beds.
-Although most of the community garden plots are maintained and accessed by renters, we have reserved several plots for general community use.
+Volunteers are always needed to help us build, plant, and maintain our educational and ornamental garden beds.
+Although most of the community garden plots are allocated for individual rental, we have reserved several plots for general community use.
 These beds are perfect for one-time garden projects for groups or individuals.
 Plan a work day, earn a badge, or just enjoy working in the dirt for an afternoon!
 See our Spruce Program for more on how you can be a garden volunteer.

 Construction of Carpenter Park began in the summer of 2014 and included a plan for a community garden as one of its features.
 The park was funded in the Bond Referendum passed by Cary Citizens in 2012.